Q: How Soon Should I Wait Before Training Again After Having a Baby?

-When working with clients directly, we advise all of our families to take two weeks as a LYING IN period.
-This means resting, recovering, and bonding for the whole family.
-And yes, this does take preparation and outside help.
+When working with clients directly, we advise all of our families to take a minimum of two weeks as a LYING IN period.
+This means resting, recovering, and bonding for the whole (immediate) family.
+And yes, this does take preparation, planning, and outside help.
 This also means no outside visitors, not going to the gym, no trips to CVS/Walgreens, etc. This means cuddling, bonding, smelling and nursing baby as much and as often as you and baby need.
 Heck, some of our mamas do not even shower for the first week.

 If, during or after the walks, there is increased vaginal bleeding or any urinary incontinence, then the instructions for the next day or two would be to CHILL until bleeding has subsided.
 If vaginal bleeding persists, then mama needs to give her healthcare provider a phone call to check in.

 Only after two weeks of walking while wearing baby, with no increased vaginal bleeding or urinary incontinence, do we progress.
-This is around the 4-5 weeks postpartum mark.
-During this time, we focus on posture, breathing exercises, and the functional progression.
+This is often around the 4-6 weeks postpartum mark.
+During this time, we focus on posture, breathing exercises, and the BIRTHFIT Functional Progression Movement Flow.
 Mama has got to connect with all parts of her body again.
 We continue this work for at least 2-3 weeks and sometimes longer.
 It just depends.

 Make note that we are around 4-5 weeks postpartum with only posture, breathing, and a few functional progression exercises.
 There is no mention of going back to intense training or a CrossFit class or a long run or hot yoga.

-The Queen In Training eBook (Part 1 and Part 2) and The BIRTHFIT Postpartum Series focus on breathing, posture, and the functional progression for the first two weeks and then take you a bit further with intentional movement.
-So, if you are around 4-5 weeks postpartum with no more vaginal bleeding and everything is healing nicely, then this would be a good time for you to introduce intentional movement to your body again via The BIRTHFIT Postpartum Series (find an Affiliate near you), or if you are remote, the Queen In Training eBook.
+The Online Training Programs and The BIRTHFIT Postpartum Series (taught by our Regional Directors) focus on breathing, posture, and the functional progression for the first two weeks and then take you a bit further with intentional movement.
+So, if you are around 4-5 weeks postpartum with no more vaginal bleeding and everything is healing nicely, then this would be a good time for you to introduce intentional movement to your body again via the BIRTHFIT Online Programs (Conscious Core).

 This is just a glimpse of how we help mamas slow down and get intentional during the immediate postpartum period.
 The postpartum period is a beautiful time to re-calibrate and set a solid foundation of sustainable, efficient movement for the rest of your life.
 Remember to take care of yourself, slow down and enjoy the journey, and be kind to yourself.